vishvAsa/notes/power/sustainability/global-resource-collapse.md

 This economic growth, being dependent on energy-usage growth, resource exploitation and population growth is not sustainable.

 ## During collapse
+There will be widespread famines, social unrest and depopulation.

 ### Energy
 Some tech (nuclear breeder reactors, PV energy) may provide energy while they last.

 ## Post collapse
+There might be islands of civilization which can manage advanced thought and material comfort.

+It will be the time of adventurers and technomages.

 ### Energy
 #### Long term
 Solar thermal, and hydroelectric power plants would be fairly cheap and low-tech.

-There might be islands of civilization which can manage it.
+### Minerals
 Minerals will be scarce, but will be obtained from recycling and some high-energy techniques.